flowcontextually/cx-core-schemas/README.md

 # cx-core-schemas
-Public Pydantic data contract schemas for the core Flow Contextually platform and blueprint ecosystem.
+Public Pydantic data contract schemas for the core Contextually platform and blueprint ecosystem.